pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 **Table 1.** List of sets of characters constituting more than one character class.

-As it can be seen from the Table 1, most of the identical character sets still belongs to the single symbol type (2 maximum).
+As it can be seen from the Table 1, most of the identical character sets still belong to the single symbol type (2 maximum).